BRENNS/React-Tailwincss/README.md

 # Workshop React-Tailwincss

-In this workshop you will learn how to use tailwindcss by creating a login page
+In this workshop, you will learn how to use Tailwind CSS by creating a login page.

 # Prerequisite

-- **First of all install npm :** [NodeJS and npm] [Install it!](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+- **First of all, install npm:** [NodeJS and npm] [Install it!](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 # What is tailwind ?

 Tailwind CSS is a utility-first CSS framework, providing pre-defined classes for styling directly in HTML.
 Its flexibility and customization are facilitated through a configuration file, making it efficient for streamlined development, especially suited for smaller projects or individual developers.

-# Init project
+# Initialize Project

--Create a react project with typescript template
+- Create a React project with the TypeScript template:

 ```
 npx create-react-app tailwind-workshop --template typescript